RULES OF THE SOCIETY

-10.36 Anything done in good faith by any Meeting of the Board or by the Chief Executive, Secretary or any Member of the Management Executive shall be valid, notwithstanding that it is afterwards discovered that there was any defect in the appointment of any of them, or that any one or more of them were disqualified, and shall be as valid as if every Director and the Chief Executive and the Secretary and every Member of the Management Executive had been duly appointed and was duly qualified to serve.
+10.36 Anything done in good faith by any Meeting of the Board or by the Chief Executive, Secretary or any member of the Management Executive shall be valid, notwithstanding that it is afterwards discovered that there was any defect in the appointment of any of them, or that any 1 or more of them were disqualified, and shall be as valid as if every Director and the Chief Executive and the Secretary and every member of the Management Executive had been duly appointed and was duly qualified to serve.

-10.38 This indemnity excludes liability for offences incurred under Section 62 of the Industrial and Provident Societies Act 1965, and liability for willful default, fraud or dishonesty.
+10.38 This indemnity excludes liability for offences incurred under Section 62 of the Act, and liability for willful default, fraud or dishonesty.
 No person shall be indemnified against costs or expenses recovered from them by order of the Financial Conduct Authority or the Financial Services Commissions of Jersey and Guernsey respectively.

 10.39 The Society is authorised to purchase and maintain insurance for the purpose of:

 (a) indemnifying the Directors and Officers (Chief Executive, Secretary and members of the Management Executive) of the Society against any liability which they or any of them might incur, in respect of negligence, default, breach of duty or breach of trust of which they may be guilty in relation to the Society; and